al1abb/invoify/README.md

 - [ ] **I18N Support:** i18n support with multiple languages for UI and templates.
 - [ ] **Themeable Templates:** Select a theme color for the invoice
 - [ ] **Custom Inputs:** Define your own inputs that are missing from the default invoice builder.
 (Ex: VAT number)
+- [ ] **Individual Tax for Line Items:** Add tax details for a specific line item other than the general tax

 ## Demo